Code of Conduct: 2019-2020 Season

 1. Commit 100% to the program, training and comp schedules and to coaching toward the personal goals of all athletes.

-2. Ensure athlete safety is foremost in all trainings and competitions.
+2. Ensure athlete safety at all times.

 3. Set a positive example for athletes through timeliness, readiness to ski, condition of equipment and positive attitude.

-- Ensure that the program is well clearly defined and communicated and understood by all parties and is available to all members via the web, email and/or other communication platform.
+- Promote, foster and develop program philosophy and FFSC culture for the betterment of all athletes and encouraging active parent involvement in volunteering.
+Ensure that the program is well clearly defined and communicated and understood by all parties and is available to all members.

 - Employ a qualified, capable and respected team of professional coaches to carry out program.

-All parties agree that any infringement of the above Code of Conduct responsibilities is grounds for disciplinary action from discussion and warnings through dismissal from events or from all activities for the remainder of the season, as follows:
+All agree that any infringement of the above Code of Conduct responsibilities is grounds for disciplinary action from discussion and warnings through dismissal from events or from all activities for the remainder of the season, as follows:

-- Should the infraction not be reconcilable, The Club reserves several discretionary options, which include disallowing further training and/or competition for a given day, week or a longer suspension period to dismissal or expulsion from the program.
+- Should the infraction not be reconcilable, FFSC reserves several discretionary options, which include disallowing further training and/or competition for a given day, week or a longer suspension period to dismissal or expulsion from the program.
 Parties who wish to further discuss or appeal such a decision will meet with a Committee appointed by the FFSC Board of Directors.